Fatality data collection method ::

 Web archiving past fatalities

-Every four or five years after a fatal dog mauling, we try to connect our original dog bite fatality blog post's external links to the Internet Archives or materials we have previously captured.
+Every five or six years after a fatal dog mauling, we try to connect our original dog bite fatality blog post's external links to the Internet Archives or materials we have previously captured.
 News articles have a limited online lifespan, depending upon the media outlet.
 Broken links and paywalls are ongoing problems that our nonprofit faces.
 Yet, we take this extra time to ensure that past dog bite fatalities can still be browsed by the public even though we already have this information internally.